 4 Phases of Risk & Reward for Emerging Tech

-New technologies including their risks and opportunities (and new things in general) tend to emerge in a 4 phase pattern.
+New technologies (and new things in general) tend to emerge in a 4 phase pattern.

 As this pattern unfolds the new technology becomes more understood and accepted over time.
-This pattern reflects the diverse ways humans respond to new technologies - we don't all jump in at once.
-Here are the 4 phases:
+This pattern reflects the diverse ways humans respond to new technologies - we don't all jump in all at once.

 - Experimentation > 2.
 Stabilization > 3.
 Adoption > 4.
 Absorption